isaiisj/Coursera/README.md

 # Coursera
-A repo of coursera courses
+A repo of coursera courses and specializations
 <ul>
   <li>Blockchain (University At Buffalo) Specialization</li>
   <li>Introduction to Machine Learning (Duke University)</li>